menu icon

 Quick Tip: Don't have time to ice and decorate cookies?
 Sprinkle sanding sugar on top of the dough before baking.

 Make-Ahead: You can mix up the cookie dough and chill it in the refrigerator for up to 3 days.
+Chilling cookie dough keeps it from spreading too much as it bakes by hydrating the flour and solidifying the butter.

 Storing: Baked cookies can be stored in an airtight container at room temperature for up to 4 days.

-Tips
+Expert Tips

-• Once the flour has been added, don't overmix the dough.
+• Once the flour has been added, don't over mix the dough.
 Over-mixing can create tough cookies.

 • You must chill the dough for at least 2-3 hours before baking.
 Chilling allows the sugar to absorb more liquid further solidifying the dough.
 If the dough is baked without chilling it first, the cookies will spread while baking and become thin, hard, and crispy.
 If the dough is too stiff to work with when it comes out of the refrigerator allow it to sit at room temperature for 5 minutes to soften.